-Since 2018, Dr Martin Fritzsche leads the NIBSC next-generation sequencing (NGS) team, which provides comprehensive library preparation, sequencing, and primary analysis services to the Institute.
+Since 2018, Dr Martin Fritzsche has led the NIBSC next-generation sequencing (NGS) team, which provides comprehensive library preparation, sequencing, and primary analysis services to the Institute.
 This includes viral, bacterial, protist, plant, and mammalian genomics approaches for internal and external projects.
 Before joining NIBSC, he worked on mapping transcriptional networks in blood vessel development within the group of Dr Sarah De Val at the Ludwig Cancer Research Institute Oxford.

 With a broad background in both human genetics and developmental biology in a variety of model systems, he aims to deliver start-to-finish NGS solutions that optimally integrate experimental design, custom sequencing strategies, and downstream analysis.